muratk3n/thirdwave/en/tweets/2020/week19e.md

 equilibrium.

-The logic goes backward, not forward—similar to the argument one sometimes hears: "We have a current account deficit.
+The logic goes backward, not forward—similar to the argument one sometimes hears: 'We have a current account deficit.
 A deficit cannot go on forever but must revert to balance (or to some long-run equilibrium) one day.
-Therefore, the exchange rate needs to depreciate."
+Therefore, the exchange rate needs to depreciate.'
 Most economics students find it hard to under­stand why speculators in the foreign exchange market should at all be bothered to please macroeconomists and to restore macroeconomic equilibrium in this fashion.
 And they are probably not alone."